 Echo/Archive explores the notion of bodily heritage—how one’s sense and memory of their body may be felt and communicated over generations.
 Within dance, this is the process that carries movement invention and somatic perspectives from artist to artist.
 The piece also explores the role of the mediated image - live or recorded - as an intervention and a partner in the creative investigation of past and present.
-Incorporating lighting, film, and audio, Demyankenko and Mijlin are working with performers Dana Reitz, Eva Karczag and Jodi Melnick.
+Incorporating lighting, audio, and video, Demyankenko and Mijlin are working with performers Dana Reitz, Eva Karczag and Jodi Melnick, as well as video designer Ray Sun.
 Karczag and Melnick, like Demyanenko, both worked with the late American choreographer Trisha Brown.

 Elena Demyanenko is a Russian-born dancer and choreographer who has been performing, teaching, and choreographing in New York City since 2001.
 She was a member of Trisha Brown and Stephen Petronio Dance Companies, and has danced for such choreographers as Bill T. Jones.
 She is the recipient of New York Live Arts and EMPAC Dance Movies commissions and a Jerome Robbins Fellowship.
 Demyanenko is currently on faculty at Bennington College.